AdobeDocs/federated-audience-composition.en/help/compositions/orchestrate-activities.md

 You can:

 * **[!UICONTROL Delete]** the activity from the canvas.
 * **[!UICONTROL Disable]/[!UICONTROL Enable]** the activity.
-When the workflow is executed, disabled activities and the following activities on the same path are not executed and the workflow is stopped.
+When the composition is executed, disabled activities and the following activities on the same path are not executed and the composition is stopped.
 * **[!UICONTROL Pause]/[!UICONTROL Resume]** the activity.
-When the workflow is executed, it pauses at the paused activity.
+When the composition is executed, it pauses at the paused activity.
 The corresponding task as well as all those that follow it in the same path are not executed.
 * **[!UICONTROL Copy]** the activity to paste it at another location in the composition.
 To do this, click the **+** button on a transition and select **[!UICONTROL Paste X activity]**. <!-- cannot copy multiple activities ? cannot paste in another composition?-->
 * Configure **[!UICONTROL Execution options]** for the selected activity.
 Expand the section below to learn more on the available options.